 The Britton Forest supports flood security for neighborhoods below by protecting streams that flow into Hewes Brook.
 Forested headwaters regulate stream flow, mitigating microbursts and washouts.
 Shaded stream banks also ensure a brook’s health downstream by keeping water clear and cool.

-One need not visit the property to enjoy it – it is easily visible even from Vermont, part of the scenic view of Moose Mountain that forms a beautiful backdrop to the town of Hanover.
-“The Hanover Conservancy appreciates the fore-sighted generosity of landowners like Doug Britton,” Mulligan continues.
+“The Hanover Conservancy appreciates the fore-sighted generosity of landowners like Doug Britton,” says Adair Mulligan, Executive Director of the Hanover Conservancy.
 “We hope his example encourages other Moose Mountain landowners to consider the future of this wild and scenic region of our town.”

 Britton has also thoughtfully provided a contribution toward the Conservancy’s transaction costs.
 Mulligan said the group hopes others will join him, to help cover expenses of inventorying natural features, trail building, blazing boundaries, and caring for the land into the future.
 A small grant for transaction expenses was provided by the Quabbin to Cardigan Partnership, a public/private effort to protect the Monadnock Highlands of western New Hampshire and north central Massachusetts.